 Temperature will affect engine oil and engine performance.
-Change the type of engine oil used based on the temperature to suit the engine needs.
+Change the type of engine oil used based on temperature shown in the "Recommended Engine Oil Type" table.

 Fuel Specifications

 Use unleaded gasoline with a minimum octane rating of 87 and an ethanol content of 10% or less by volume.
 DO NOT USE E15 or E85.
 DO NOT OVERFILL.